steven-moon/mlx-engine/_docs/REVIEW_SUMMARY.md

 3. **Code Style**: Enforce consistent code style across the project
 4. **Review Process**: Include documentation review in pull requests

+## Post-review Status

+As of June 24, 2025, the codebase and documentation are consolidated and up-to-date.
+See [Action_Plan_Summary.md](Action_Plan_Summary.md) for the current roadmap and next steps, and [build_status_summary.md](build_status_summary.md) for technical status.
+Remaining work is focused on MLX runtime setup, integration testing, performance validation, and chat app UI completion.

 ## Conclusion

 The code review and cleanup successfully improved the MLXEngine project by: